JamieMair/MuJoCo.jl/docs/src/examples/cartpole_balance.md

 ## Linearising the dynamics

 We can use the underlying C API for MuJoCo to easily linearise the dynamics for our cart-pole system.
-The function [`mjd_transitionFD`](https://mujoco.readthedocs.io/en/stable/APIreference/APIfunctions.html#mjd-transitionfd) numerically computes the $A$ and $B$ matrices with a finite difference through the MuJoCo simulator.
+The function [`mjd_transitionFD`](https://mujoco.readthedocs.io/en/stable/APIreference/APIfunctions.html#mjd-transitionfd) numerically computes the $A$ and $B$ matrices with a finite difference method through the MuJoCo simulator.
 ```@example cartpole
 # Number of states and controlled inputs
 nx = 2*model.nv